-However, outsourcing data annotation to a third party is an excellent solution to some of the biggest challenges that come up when doing data annotation in-house, namely time, resources and quality.
-Third-party data annotation can help reach the scale, speed and quality needed to create effective training datasets, while complying with increasingly complex data privacy rules and requirements.
+However, outsourcing data annotation to a third party is an excellent solution to some of the biggest challenges to doing data annotation in-house, namely time, resources, and quality.
+Third-party data annotation can help reach the scale, speed, and quality needed to create effective training datasets while complying with increasingly complex data privacy rules and requirements.

 Making Your Machine Smarter

-To learn more about data annotation at DefinedCrowd, have a look here.
+To learn more about our data annotation services, visit us here.

 Leave a comment